 I’m sure I don’t need to preface any of this with the usual stuff about how I wouldn’t change it for the world and so on and so forth.
-Spaghetti Legs is four at the end of the year and I’m enjoying him more than ever.
+My son is four at the end of the year and I’m enjoying him more than ever.

 I met up with a friend this week; friend of the family, that sort of thing.
 She’s expecting her first baby and I’m over the moon for her.
 I asked a billion and one questions and enjoyed letting her chat away.

 She was happily full of herself, bordering on a smug Nelly Know All.
 I started to feel peeved that someone who hasn’t even given birth yet was somehow making herself out to be more competent than me.
-Of course she wasn’t, it was just my interpretation.
+Of course she wasn’t, I don’t think.
+It was just my interpretation.
 Something was making me feel uncomfy.

 What was very much NOT my interpretation though, was that she never once asked about me, about work, about whether I’m going back to my former career, about my family, about my health.
 Nothing.
 Meeting friends shouldn’t feel like that, should it?

 It might come across as sounding like Pregnancy Jealousy, something that I’ve long meant to write about separately (subfertility, secondary subfertility, all sorts – I’ve got a lot to say about that topic!).
 I know what that feels like but this wasn’t that.
 This was something else.
 I think it was what they call a trigger.
 As in, an event or exposure to something that makes you feel a certain (negative) way.
 This was bringing at lot of stuff back for me to do with becoming a mother that I’d have preferred to have forgotten all about.

 Then, on a day of sorting out and (supposed) home improvement, I came across loads of medical papers including all the documentation relating to my IVF.
-At the time I sailed through the process of scans and injections and numerous appointments, encountered next to no problems, and as we all know had the wonderful and absolutely miraculous addition of Spaghetti Legs to our lives on our first and only cycle.
+At the time I sailed through the process of scans and injections and numerous appointments, encountered next to no problems, and as we all know had the wonderful and absolutely miraculous addition to to our lives on our first and only cycle.
 How lucky is that?
 Getting the result you wanted so much on your first cycle of IVF when you read so many horror stories of couples who go through hell and it still doesn’t work out for them.